GaProgMan/dwCheckApi/README.md

 # Seeding the Database

-There are aseries of API endpoints related to clearing and seeding the database.
+There are a series of API endpoints related to clearing and seeding the database.
 These can be found at:

     /Database/DropData
     /Database/SeedData